 - Use a prompt.
 What should students discuss each time?
 Why?

 - Set parameters.
 How long will students have to discuss?
 Will each group have assigned roles?
 How will these roles be decided?
 Will students discuss across modes (in-class to online) or within modes (in-class to in-class; online to online)?
 How will this work?
 Can students use chat to discuss?

-TIP: If you allow students to use the chat, set thresholds for the kinds of writing you will accept.
+TIP: If you allow students to discuss using chat or discussion boards, set thresholds for the kinds of writing you will accept.
 Will you allow text abbreviations, for example?
 Gifs?
 Emojis?

 - Don’t let discussions go on too long.
 If you see that students need re-direction, be sure to provide it.